vinayganesh/BandsInTownClient-PHP/README.md

-Echonest API PHP Library
+Bands In Town API PHP Library
 =====================
-This is a library to abstract the Echonest API
+This is a library to abstract the Bands In Town API

 Installation
 ------------